skx/puppet-summary/HACKING.md

      go tool cover -html=cover.out -o foo.html
      firefox foo.html

 # Running a container

-This project now ships a Dockerfile.
-The goal is to build a small image with puppet-summary installed on it.
+This project now ships a `Dockerfile`.
+The goal is to build a small image with `puppet-summary` installed on it.
 This uses multi-stage builds for docker and thus requires docker version 17.05 or higher.
 The container is based on alpine linux and should be around 20MB.

 To build:

     docker build -t puppet-summary:<current version> .

 To run:

     docker run -d -v app:/app -p 3001:3001 puppet-summary

+**NOTE**: When running in a container the `-auto-prune` flag is applied, with the intention that reports will be pruned on a weekly basis.

 # Cross compiling puppet-summary